I’m so busy.

-And finally, define the time you need this task completed.
+And finally, decide the time you need this task completed.

 For example, “Bob, this needs to be completed by Friday next week, because it’s got to go to the printer by COB Friday.”

-These are the five steps to help you to delegate and elevate.
+These are the five steps to help you delegate and elevate.

 For more helpful information on this or any other topic that is limiting your business growth, join our Free Facebook Community.